Haider-HH/Sign-Up-Form-Using-React/README.md

 To run this project locally on your machine, make sure you have the required dependencies installed and then in the terminal, use the command:

-''' bash
+'''bash
 npm run dev

-'''
-but before running the project, make sure you have vite installed, using this command:
+but before running the project, make sure you have vite and all dependencies required are installed, using this commands:

-''' bash
+'''bash
 npm install vite --save-dev
-'''
+npm install